 - Get Vaccinated.
 Immunization can drastically lower your chances of certain infectious diseases, such as chicken pox, mumps, and whooping cough.
 Talk to your doctor to learn about recommended vaccines.
 Make sure to keep up-to-date on your vaccinations as well as your children’s vaccinations.

 - Stay Home.
 When you are sick with a fever, vomiting, diarrhea, and serious respiratory conditions, stay home from work and keep your children home from school to avoid infecting others.

 - Eat Safe Food.
 Prepare your food safely.
 Keep your kitchen clean, wash your food, and cook at proper temperatures.
 Do not leave your food out too long, especially when the air temperature is hot.
-Put your leftover in your fridge as soon as possible.
-When eating out, make sure the place is clean and your food seems well cooked.
+Refrigerate your leftover food as soon as possible.
+When eating out, make sure the place is clean and your food seems well-cooked.

 - Travel Smart.
 When traveling outside of the country, travel vaccinations, such as cholera, hepatitis A or B, typhoid fever, and yellow fever, are important.
-Talk to you travel clinic to see what vaccinations are recommended for your trip.
-Depending on your destination, washing your hands more carefully, avoiding tap water, and being more careful with food may be important.
+Talk to your doctor to find out what vaccinations are recommended for your trip.
+Depending on your destination, washing your hands more carefully, avoiding tap water, and being more careful with food may also be important.

 While infectious diseases are prominent in all areas of our society, prevention is the key to protecting yourself and your family from becoming ill.
 Many infectious diseases can be prevented simply by getting vaccinated, such as measles and chickenpox.
-Proper thorough hand-washing is the easiest way to protect yourself from most infectious diseases.
-So always remember to wash those hands![/vc_column_text][/vc_column][/vc_row]
+Proper, thorough hand-washing is the easiest way to protect yourself from most infectious diseases.
+So always remember to wash your hands.